We work with more than 300 partners to bring you better travel deals

 £424 - £1134

 Which day is cheapest to fly to Kamloops?

 The cheapest day to fly to Kamloops is usually Monday.
 At the moment, Thursday is the most expensive.

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Kamloops.
+Flights at midday are typically the cheapest time of the day to fly to Kamloops.
 Flights in the morning are usually the most expensive.